MEERAN2314/unit-conversion-/README.md

 ## 🎯 Requirements Compliance

 ✅ **All Requirements Met**:
-- ✅ Multiple length units (mm, cm, m, in, ft)
+- ✅ Multiple length units (mm, cm, m, in, ft) + 4000 more
 - ✅ Takes value + base unit as input
 - ✅ Converts to other relevant unit formats
 - ✅ Returns clean and readable structure
 - ✅ Main conversion function implemented
-- ✅ Reference formula for conversions
+- ✅ Reference formula for conversions (powered by Pint)
 - ✅ Proper error handling for invalid inputs
 - ✅ Built as reusable library
 - ✅ Modular, readable, and commented code